appliedbinf/el_gato/README.md

 ## run.log

 Detailed log of the steps taken during the running of el_gato including the outputs of any programs called by el_gato and any errors encountered.

+Some command outputs have headers included. ([See the relevant part of the intermediate_outputs.txt section for column definitions](#intermediate_outputstxt))

 ## reads_vs_all_ref_filt_sorted.bam (reads only)